jes/submerge/README.md

 3. A user interface to browse your subscriptions without having to go via the RSS reader.

+4. Bulk-import subscriptions from YouTube

+5. A way to update your subscriptions without having to update the feed URL in the RSS reader.

 If it gets popular, longer-term goals would include:

 * a caching layer so that popular requests don't get the public instance banned from YouTube